Questions about psychedelic-assisted therapy in Denver

 WHAT ABOUT TRIP SITTING OR PSYCHEDELIC GUIDING SESSIONS?

-Because psilocybin and MDMA-assisted therapy both aren't legal yet, some entrepreneurial people are starting to provide what's known as "trip sitting" or psychedelic guiding sessions, which involves paying someone who may have no training or qualifications to watch while you use MDMA or mushrooms that you acquire yourself.
+Some entrepreneurial people are starting to provide what's known as "trip sitting" or psychedelic guiding sessions, which involves paying someone who may have no training or qualifications to watch while you use MDMA or mushrooms that you acquire yourself.

 Because we're state-licensed and registered therapists who are held to a higher standard, we are required to wait for these types of psychedelic therapy to be fully legal before we use them with our clients.
+We anticipate this will start in summer 2025.

 WHY IS IT TAKING SO LONG FOR PSYCHEDELIC THERAPY TO BE AVAILABLE?